-Longtime florist, Amazon worker, judge among tornado victims
+2-month-old, longtime florist, judge among tornado victims

 When Ollie Borgmann was found by rescuers, she was awake.
 She died later at a hospital.

+Lovan reported from Louisville, Kentucky.
 Bynum reported in Savannah, Georgia.
 Associated Press writers Travis Loller in Nashville, Tennessee; Sophie Tareen in Chicago; Josh Funk in Omaha, Nebraska; Mike Schneider in Orlando, Florida; and Jeff Amy in Atlanta contributed to this article.